 In addition to on-campus gym facilities, students receive a special rate to train at Body Image Health Club, located in Excel Plaza in nearby Grand Anse.

-Student organizations also host an array of friendly competition, ranging from flag football and basketball tournaments to charity road races that wind through campus and around town.
+Student organizations also host an array of friendly competitions, ranging from flag football and basketball tournaments to charity road races that wind through campus and around town.

 Athletics on campus are an important part of student life.
 The academic programs are rigorous; the ability to join sports activities is key to a student’s overall wellbeing.
 The sports programs on campus are organized by the Athletic Facilities Committee (AFC) and are under the direction of George McGuire, Director of Athletics.